 Hanna Girl Serving As Army Nurse

-Private Meimi Leino worked in the Mine Office at Hanna as clerk for 16 months.
-She entered service on May 14, 1944, taking five weeks of Basic Training at Des Moines, Iowa, and a week of special training at Orlando, Florida.
+1944 May 14: Meimi Leino entered service taking five weeks of Basic Training at Des Moines, Iowa, and a week of special training at Orlando, Florida.
 She is now with the A.A.F.
 W.F.T.C. in Santa Ana, California.
+(UPCCEM, May 1944)

 1946 August 8: Amelia Leino was discharged from the Army.

 Private Meimi Leino

 1985 April 14: Amelia Leino died in Cheyenne, Wyoming and buried in the Beth El Cemetery.